sudo-mie/et101-repo/README.md

-### Muse Signal Frequency and Latency Questions
+### Muse Signal Frequency Update - Impact on Wasp

-Hi [Name],
+Hi Rajesh,

-We’re reaching out regarding a few observations about Muse signals on a recent order.
-In Wasp, we rely on muse signals for volume counting on several flows, such as the gamma model and VWAP LightGBM TPC calculation.
+We've been discussing with the Muse team regarding the update frequency of Muse signals, and we'd like some input from tech team before proceeding.

-Recently, on an order (todo: orderId, date), we noticed that at a given timestamp, there was a significant discrepancy between Muse signals’s cumVolVwapElig and Wasp’s eligVol, which was unexpected.
-Upon closer inspection, it appears that the Muse signal had a few seconds of delay, as the values aligned closely again after few seconds.
+Currently, Muse signals (e.g. vwapEligVol for volume counting) seem to refresh every 5 seconds, which explains some short-term discrepancies we observed against Wasp’s eligibleVol.

-In addition, we checked the BOP records (see attached screenshot), the calcTime for Muse signals seems to update only about every 5 seconds.
-This 5-second frequency is much slower than we expected.
+Updating every 5-second is much slower than we expected, and looking to see if we can increase the frequency.
+If the Muse team increase the update frequency (e.g. from 5 seconds to 1 second), do you know if there would be any potential impact on the Wasp side?
+Or if you know any related insight on the connection between muse and wasp.

-Could you please confirm, is the 5-second the actual update frequency?
-How is this determined, and could there be any latency issues that might explain this delay?
-We'd greatly appreciate your help investigating this issue.
-Please feel free to let me know if you need any additional information.
+Appreciate any input from your side.
+Feel free to check the attached email thread for full context, and let me know if you have any question.

-[add screenshot]
+Thanks,

-Best,
+Situ